CoderBDK/NumberToWord/README.md

 # NumberToWord

 A lightweight Kotlin library for converting numbers to words.
-Currently supports **Bangla** (Bengali).
+Currently supports **Bangla** and **English**.

 ## Features

 - Convert integer numbers to Bangla words
+- Convert integer numbers to English words

 ## Installation